overte-org/overte/BUILD.md

 // The release version, e.g., 2021.3.2.
 For PR builds the PR number, e.g. 577.
 // Not used for nightlies and development builds.
 OVERTE_RELEASE_NUMBER
+// The build commit, e.g., use a Git hash for the most recent commit in the branch - fd6973b.
+OVERTE_GIT_COMMIT_SHORT

 // The type of release.
 OVERTE_RELEASE_TYPE=PRODUCTION|PR|NIGHTLY|DEV
 ```